jeremymv2/chef-ha-migration/README.md

 - Adding the capability of uploading a tarball for both cookbooks and nodes and just letting the Chef Server handle it
 - Modifying the Chef Server API so that there is a way to query if a node exists without having to transfer the entire node object.
 This is of lesser value to the use-case scenario of restoring to a blank destination, but just seems like a good idea in general.
 - A variation of the above is the ability to just request HEAD on `/nodes/name` so that the full node object isn't returned in the request and look for a 200 or 404 response.
-- Improve the documentation in the `knife-ec-backup` [README.md](https://github.com/chef/knife-ec-backup/blob/master/README.md)
+- Additional information in the `knife-ec-backup` [README.md](https://github.com/chef/knife-ec-backup/blob/master/README.md)